movementlabsxyz/MIP/MIP/mip-46/README.md

 The Native Bridge design presented in [MIP-39](../mip-39/) has the following assumptions to achieve secure operation, and which we detail in [Motivation](#motivation).

-Given that these hold, the sum of the token supply of `$L1MOVE` and `$L2MOVE` is equal to `MOVE_MAX`.
+Given that these hold, the sum of the circulating token supply of `$L1MOVE` and `$L2MOVE` is equal to `MOVE_MAX`.
 To improve the security of the relayer and protect the total token supply against violations of the above assumptions, we propose several safety mechanisms:

 1. The token supply of `$L1MOVE`, as well as `$L2MOVE` cannot exceed the total supply individually.
 1. The total amount of bridge transfers is rate limited.